m-voit/concepts-of-programming-languages/study-project/paper.md

 };
 ```

-In JavaScript lambda expressions can be written very concisely with the arrow functions syntax, introduced with ECMAScript 6 [moz04].
+In JavaScript, lambda expressions can be written very concisely using the arrow function syntax introduced with ECMAScript 6 [moz04].

 ```go
 func (parser Parser) Convert(converter func(interface{}) interface{}) Parser {